 Lund University’s decisions and internal recommendations are based on the decisions of the government and other public authorities.
 This means that preparations must be made as departments plan for spring semester 2021 to make rapid changes in line with changing conditions.

 If you have questions

 If you have any questions about the decision, please contact Amanda Berglund at the faculty office.

 On 27 October 2020, the faculty's dean decided on an extension of previously decided rules for thesis defences on account of the coronavirus, and the rules have been updated several times since then.
-The rules below apply until further notice.
+In accordance with the latest update, made by the vice-chancellor on 18 January 2021, the dean has made an assessment of the risk for spreading of infection, which has resulted in the rules below.
+The rules apply until further notice.